+Long-term operation and maintenance.
+Applicants shall submit an Operation and Maintenance Plan for the stormwater management system.
+At a minimum, this plan shall include the name(s) of the owner(s) for all components of the system and a maintenance agreement which specifies the person(s) responsible for the system, the person(s) responsible for financing maintenance and emergency repairs, an Inspection and Maintenance Schedule for all stormwater management facilities, a list of easements with the purpose and location of each, and provisions for the Planning Board or its designee to enter the property at reasonable times and in a reasonable manner for the purpose of inspection.
+This plan shall be signed by the owner of the stormwater management system.

 Water quality.
 Groundwater recharge shall be maximized and groundwater quality shall be protected.
 Various techniques may be required to maximize recharge, such as perforated drainpipes, reduction of paved areas, and reduction of building coverage.
 Installing grease traps and/or gas/oil separators to improve water quality may also be required.
 Where the groundwater elevation is close to the surface extra site grading precautions may be taken to maintain the protective function of the overburden.

 Wetlands.
 In order to minimize design and permitting conflicts, when wetland replacement or mitigation is required, the application shall include a copy of the plan submitted in accordance with the regulations of the Salisbury Conservation Commission.